 When in the early 1980s Nikos Psaltakis built his hotel “Villa Ippocampi”, people told him the hillside location at the edge of the village of Koutouloufari, about one kilometer from the sea and the beach, was not a good choice for holiday accommodation.
 “Too far from the water”, people warned him.
 But it turned out to be the perfect spot.
 While the coastline developed into a bit of a madhouse, Villa Ippocampi became an oasis of peace and calm.
-Nikos and his Dutch wife Lydia are keen to keep it that way, and together with Dutch Anneke they are wonderful, gentle hosts, always making time to talk with their guests, and treating them to welcome drinks and the occasional meze.
+Nikos and his Dutch wife Lydia are keen to keep it that way.
+They are wonderful, gentle hosts, always making time to talk with their guests, and treating them to welcome drinks and the occasional meze.
 The two-storey whitewashed building is set in a beautiful flower-filled garden with in its centre a sparkling chlorine-free pool.
 Good-sized suites have built-in sofas and beds (some have more romantic iron beds) and island-style wooden furniture, tiled floors, handy kitchenettes and space to sit out.
-Set under high, whitewashed eaves, the open-plan Honeymoon Suite and Penthouse Suite are the most stylish and romantic, while the other suites are done in a more simple island style.
-They are all spacious and perfect for families.
+Set under high, whitewashed eaves, the open-plan Honeymoon Suite and Penthouse Suite are perhaps the most stylish and romantic, but the other suites are done in an equally attractive island style.
 The highlight of the hotel is its little café.
 With simple wooden furniture painted in white and light blue, vases with olive branches and bougainvillea, little lanterns, shelves with jars of homemade jams and baskets filled with dried herbs and bottles with olive oil, it looks (and is!) impossibly perfect.

 The sincere friendliness of the hosts and the adorable little café made me love Villa Ippocampi.
 There is something absolutely mesmerizing about this hotel.

-1 honeymoon suite for 2 persons (large terrace)
+1 honeymoon suite for 2 persons (open plan, large terrace)

 En-suite bathroom (bath or shower)